Skip to main content

 (1) When a CSEA receives a request for services pursuant to rule 5101:12-10-01 of the Administrative Code, the CSEA shall have administrative responsibility unless a legal basis exists which precludes that CSEA from assuming administrative responsibility.

-(a) For the purpose of this rule "legal basis" means that the CSEA has determined, based on the facts and circumstances of the case, that no legal authority exists which will allow the CSEA to provide support enforcement program services and requires the CSEA to proceed in accordance with paragraph (F) of this rule.
+(a) For the purpose of this rule "legal basis" means that the CSEA has determined, based on the facts and circumstances of the case, that no legal authority exists which will allow the CSEA to provide support enforcement program services and allows the CSEA to proceed in accordance with paragraph (F) of this rule.

-(2) When administrative responsibility for a case has not been determined or is disputed and a CSEA is willing to accept the administrative responsibility and such acceptance would ensure that state and federal program requirements are met, then that CSEA shall be considered the CSEA with administrative responsibility.
+(2) When administrative responsibility for a case has not been determined or is disputed and a CSEA is willing to accept the administrative responsibility and such acceptance would ensure that state and federal program requirements are met, then that CSEA will be considered the CSEA with administrative responsibility.

-(3) When administrative responsibility for a case is disputed and based on the facts and circumstances of the case, any of the CSEAs involved may have administrative responsibility, these CSEAs shall collaborate to resolve which CSEA has administrative responsibility.
+(3) When administrative responsibility for a case is disputed and based on the facts and circumstances of the case, any of the CSEAs involved may have administrative responsibility, these CSEAs will collaborate to resolve which CSEA has administrative responsibility.

 (4) When administrative responsibility for a case is disputed and not addressed by this rule, a CSEA may request the office of child support (OCS) to resolve which CSEA has administrative responsibility.
-The CSEA shall provide to OCS the following:
+The CSEA will provide to OCS the following:

 (a) Verification that an attempt has been made to resolve the dispute, and